Help Solve a Beach Mystery

 Can you identify this strange object Bob found while beachcombing in Maui, Hawaii?
 It appears to be made of stone, possibly a soft one.
 A professor at the local university looked at a picture and is certain it’s not native Hawaiian.
 Any ideas?
 Comment below or email with your ideas!

-Glass Shards found near Toledo Ohio
+Glass Pieces found near Toledo Ohio

 embto glass shard